wharfkit/website/src/lib/docs/AccountKit/BuyRamBytesMethod.md

 # BuyRamBytes

 The `buyRamBytes` method facilitates the purchase of RAM by letting you specify a number of bytes to purchase.
-It returns an [Action](/docs/antelope/action) object detailing the RAM purchase request.
+It returns an [Action](/docs/antelope/action) instance detailing the RAM purchase request.

 ## Usage

-The `buyRamBytes` method is available on any [account](/docs/account-kit/account) instance.
-Here is how to use it:
+The `buyRamBytes` method is available on any [Account](/docs/account-kit/account) instance.
+Here is an example of how to use it:

 ```typescript
 const action = testAccount.buyRamBytes(1024);